oscarvalente/price-tag/README.md

  * extension icon and title displaying page is being tracked ✅
  * diff percentage - when (0 < diff < 1) round up; when (-1 < diff < 0) round down ✅
  * major improvement: use tab favicon url from onUpdate tab callback ✅
- * bug: auto-save disabled when opening extension while tab loads ❗
+ * bug: auto-save disabled when opening extension while tab loads _(autosave check status callback error)_ ✅
  * warn when URL is very similar and user wants to track (probably same item) ❗
  * extension icon displaying if storage is not sync-ed
  * price tracking - part ii `(wip)` ❗